SafeG3Ar/gid-planner/README.md

-## Pending
+## GID the Planner: Components
-The main part of the app that needs to be finished is full implementation of the Calendar, the Task form, and full implementation of the user's lists.
+The main part of the app includes full implementation of the Calendar, the Task form, and full implementation of the user's lists.
-The following components and pages will be worked on through the next assignment:
+The following components and pages were worked on throughout the project assignment:
 - Complete functionality of all pages
 - Implement password check when user signs up
 - Additional pages/components we decide to create